The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Teh Tarik

-Teh tarik, which translates to “pulled tea”, is a style of tea common in Brunei and Malaysia.
-It is crisp, sweet, and made combining black tea brew with condensed milk.
+Teh tarik, which translates to “pulled tea”, is a style of tea common in both Brunei and Malaysia.
+It is crisp, sweet and made from combining black tea brew with condensed milk.
 This mixture is poured back and forth multiple times before it’s served, resulting in a frothy top layer.
-Teh tarik is quite sweet, so don’t mind asking for less sugar when ordering.
-Piccolo Cafe is a place to try it in a relaxed setting, located in Bandar Seri Begawan city center, just along the waterfront.
+Teh tarik is quite sweet, so don’t mind asking for less sugar when you order.
+Piccolo Cafe is a good place to try it in a relaxed setting, in central Bandar Seri Begawan along the waterfront.

 Teh tarik has a rich taste and texture!